hancy16/Variable-rate-generative-compression/README.md

 # Compress
 $ python3 compress.py  --name my_network -r /path/to/model/checkpoint
 ```
+##Quantized PCA
+The code for quantized PCA is available at quantized_PCA/

 ##Environments
 The code is running on 4 TITAN XP GPUs.
 Modify the gpu_num in the script to change the number of GPUs.